-The first to take the stand at trial was government witness DHS Special agent Jared Der-Yeghiayan who had spent two years and thousands of hours, under many aliases, on Silk Road and became a trusted moderator called cirrus.
+The first to take the stand at trial was government witness HSI agent Jared Der-Yeghiayan who had spent two years and thousands of hours, under many aliases, on Silk Road and became a trusted moderator called cirrus.
 He actually helped run the Silk Road.
-Ultimately, the court banned any questioning of Der-Yeghiayan regarding his strongly held belief that, after a lengthy investigation and probable cause, DPR was Mark Karpeles, at the time CEO of the bitcoin exchange Mt.
+Ultimately, the court banned any questioning of Der-Yeghiayan regarding his strongly held belief that, after a lengthy investigation and probable cause, DPR was Mark Karpeles, at the time CEO of the Bitcoin exchange Mt.
 Gox.
 (He also testified that he believed that more than one person used the DPR identity).

-Der-Yeghiayan’s investigation into Karpeles was sabotaged by DHS Maryland agents when they seized $2 million from Karpeles’s account, thereby alerting him that he was under investigation.
+Der-Yeghiayan’s investigation into Karpeles was sabotaged by HSI Maryland agents when they seized $2 million from Karpeles’s account, thereby alerting him that he was under investigation.
 Maryland was also where corrupt agents Force and Bridges were operating.

-Then, in July 2013, DHS Maryland agents met with Karpeles’s lawyers who, according to government evidence, offered them a deal: back off our client and we’ll give you an alternate target as DPR.
+Then, in July 2013, HSI Maryland agents met with Karpeles’s lawyers who, according to government evidence, offered them a deal: back off our client and we’ll give you an alternate target as DPR.
 It is not known what else transpired or may have changed hands at this meeting.
 However, two months later Ross was arrested and Karpeles, the government’s prime suspect, was not charged.

 Trial day 4: court does a 180

 Despite the fact that the judge called Der-Yeghiayan’s testimony “highly relevant,” on January 16, four days later when trial reconvened, she reversed her opinion and prohibited questioning of Der-Yeghiayan regarding an alternate perpetrator.
 Der-Yeghiayan’s thoughts and beliefs were now ruled “off limits”; key testimony was stricken from the record; and the jury was instructed to disregard what they had heard.

 In addition, the judge retroactively flagged where the prosecution should have objected and sustained those objections.
 She also directed the prosecutors to identify testimony they wanted stricken from the record and endorsed those strikes.